youyanggu/covid19_projections/infections.md

 permalink: /infections/
 ---

 Click on each state to see a detailed graph of the number of COVID-19 infected individuals over time for that state.
 Note that this estimate includes all infected people, not just those that tested positive.
 So this includes asymptomatic and mildly symptomatic individuals as well.
-[Click here](/about) to learn more about how we arrived at these estimates.
+CLick [here](/about) to learn more about how we arrived at these estimates.

 [Click here](#number-of-infected-individuals-by-date) to see estimates of the number of infected individuals by date.

 ## State Recoveries
 #### When will each state have fewer than X total infected individuals at a given time?

+Lifting stay-at-home orders when there are still a high number of infected individuals present may cause a resurgence in cases, as we are currently witnessing in several Asian countries.

 |                                |    10,000 infected  |    5,000 infected  |    2,500 infected  |    1,000 infected  |
 |--------------------------------|---------------------|--------------------|--------------------|--------------------|